 The supported number of virtual machines depends on their size and resource usage.

-- Front-end network
+- A front-end management network

-- Back-end network
+- A back-end storage network

 - Red Hat Gluster Storage requires a maximum latency of 5 milliseconds between peers.

 A separate network is required for network fencing devices using IPMI.

 If you want to use DHCP network configuration for the Hosted Engine virtual machine, then you must have a DHCP server configured prior to configuring Red Hat Hyperconverged Infrastructure.